-CHIUW 2015—the ACM SIGPLAN second annual Chapel Implementers and Users Workshop, to be held in conjunction with PLDI 2015 at FCRC 2015—will continue our annual series of workshops designed to bring developers and users of the Chapel language (chapel.cray.com) together to report on work being done with the language across the broad open-source community and move Chapel forward.
+CHIUW 2016—the third annual Chapel Implementers and Users Workshop, to be held in conjunction with IEEE IPDPS 2016—will continue our annual series of workshops designed to bring developers and users of the Chapel language (chapel.cray.com) together to report on work being done across the broad open-source community and to explore ways to advance Chapel.
 Attendance is open to anyone interested in Chapel, from the most seasoned Chapel user or developer to someone simply curious to learn more.

-Mini-Conference Day: Like last year at IPDPS, the backbone of the first day of CHIUW will be composed of talks from members of the Chapel community describing work they are undertaking within the context of Chapel.
+Mini-Conference Day: The backbone of the main day of CHIUW will be composed of talks from members of the Chapel community describing work they are undertaking within the context of Chapel.
 Other activities during this first day will include:

 - A pre-workshop introduction to Chapel for those new to the language

-- A "State of the Chapel Union" talk
+- A "State of the Chapel Project" talk

-- A community/panel discussion on Chapel's next steps and future
+- A community discussion on Chapel's next steps and future

 - The title of the talk